A stable infinity-category of Lagrangian cobordisms: Introduction

 Here we discuss the structure of $\Lag_\Lambda(M)$ when $M$ and $\Lambda$ are simply a point.
-Because of our stabilization procedure, this is not as trivial as it might initially sound (for instance, it can be shown to contain the stable Pontryagin-Thom theory of ordinary cobordisms).
+Because of our stabilization procedure, this is a highly non-trivial case (for instance, it can be shown to contain the stable Pontrjagin-Thom theory of ordinary cobordisms).

+In a stable $\oo$-category $\cC$, let $b[k]$ denote the $k$th shift of an object $b$.
+Since the shift functor is the kernel of the zero map, one has the equivalence of spaces